$92.45-$114.52 hourly / $16,023.50-$19,850.31 monthly / $192,282.00-$238,203.72 annual

 A Director of Accounting plans, organizes, coordinates, evaluates, and directs the District’s general and special funds accounting, payroll, and related operations.

 General direction is received from the Chancellor.
-General supervision is exercised over management, professional, and supervisory staff of the District's Budget and Management Analysis, Accounting and Disbursement, and Internal Audit Departments.
+General supervision is exercised over management, professional, and supervisory staff assigned to the functional areas of responsibility.

 Principles, theories and concepts of financial management